-At the end of 2019, current and former employees of Societe Generale, representing approximately 85,000 people, held a total of 6.52% of the share capital and 10.82% of the voting rights under the Company and Group
+At the end of 2021, current and former employees of Societe Generale, representing more than 82,000 people, held a total of 6.65% of the share capital and 11.90% of the voting rights under the Company and Group Savings Plans.

-Savings Plans.
+At Societe Generale SA in France, just as at the majority of subsidiaries enrolled in the company and group savings plans (31/44 subsidiaries), employees also have a stake in the Bank's development through its profit-sharing and incentive schemes.
+For Societe Generale SA in France, these schemes are linked to the Company's overall performance (financial and extra-financial) and are governed by agreements signed with the representative trade unions every three years.

-At Societe Generale SA in France, just as at the majority of subsidiaries enrolled in the Company and Group Savings Plans (31/44 subsidiaries), employees also have a stake in the Bank's development through its profit-sharing schemes.
-For Societe Generale SA in France, these schemes are linked to the Company's overall performance (financial and extra-financial) and regulated by agreements signed with the trade unions every three years.
-The total amount of profit-sharing distributed in 2019 for the financial year 2018 was €158 million (including €6 million for the share relating to CSR objectives), including an additional incentive payment of €1,000 per person, i.e. a 11.56% increase compared with the previous year.
-This amount can be attributed to the quality of the financial results and the Bank's strong performance in terms of corporate social responsibility.
+"€63M in profit-sharing and incentives distributed in 2021"